stashed/stash/docs/guides/backup.md

     prune: true
 ```

-* Delete the Restic CRD.
+* Delete the Backup CRD.
 Stash operator will remove the sidecar container from all matching workloads.

 ```commands
 $ kubectl delete restic stash-demo